E-Palms/CS-470-Final-Project/documentation.md

 The prediction function calculates the intercept of the test dataset, then concatenates it with the set itself, and returns its predictions.

 ## Performance
+For performance, I have only been able to get the Naive Bayes algorithm to work properly.
+My accuracy is 58% with 2 false positives and 919 accurate positive predictions.
+For K Nearest Neighbors and Logistic Regression I am having problems with the correct indexing and how it interacts with the logic of my code and in turn I haven't been able to gather complete results for assessment.